kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein-container/non-null-factory.md

 ### Exceptions

-`Kodein.NotFoundException` - if no factory was found.
+`Kodein.NotFoundException` - If no factory was found.

 `Kodein.DependencyLoopException` - When calling the factory function, if the instance construction triggered a dependency loop.